openshift/enhancements/enhancements/etcd/cluster-etcd-operator.md

  1. The 4.4-etcd-staticpod moves the /etcd/kubernetes/manifests/etcd-member.yaml to a backup location before trying to start etcd.
  2. This causes the 4.3-machineconfigpool to go degraded because the file that it tries to maintain is gone.
+    1. We discovered that the MCO does not upgrade past a degraded condition.
+    2. This appears to be flaw in the MCO that prevents upgrading past bugs, but for the short term, we will simply skip evaluating the file in question.
  3. If the master node restarts using a 4.3-machineconfigpool, the old /etcd/kubernetes/manifests/etcd-member.yaml will come back.
     This is ok because the 4.4-etcd-staticpod will remove it again and try to claim the same port.
  4. The 4.4-mco will not have an etcd-member.yaml file.
 When the 4.4-mco restarts master nodes, they will start back up